 Using a high temperature the green beans are roasted, this causes a chemical reaction.
 When at optimum taste and flavour the now brown coffee beans are cooled to bring the process to a halt.

-Coffee roasting is not as simple as it may sound, there is a skill involved, one that can be learnt over time which is what makes coffee roasting a pass time and hobby.
+Coffee roasting is not as simple as it may sound, there is a skill involved, one that can be learnt over time which is what makes it a pass time and hobby.
 You will have to develop a skill that allows you to determine when the roasted bean is at optimum flavour and aroma.
 It all boils down to a split second window, roast too much or not enough and your whole batch can be ruined.

 Where do Coffee Beans Come From?

 There are two types of coffee plant, the Arabica or the Robusta, both come from the seeds of berries, which means your coffee beans start their life as fruit.
 The difference between Arabica and Robusta can be found here.

 The berries are left to become ripe, they are then picked, processed and dried out.